 CALLING ALL DESCENDANTS AND ASSOCIATES TO GATHER

-About 160 Vogel immigrants arrived in Wellington Harbour (Whanganui-a-Tara) on 23rd March 1876 after nearly 100 days at sea.
+165 Vogel immigrants arrived in Wellington Harbour (Whanganui-a-Tara) on 23rd March 1876 after 96 days at sea.

-Scandanavians, Poles, Germans and others had made their way to Bremmerhaven in the north of Germany to embark.
-They sailed on the small ship Gutenberg down the Atlantic Ocean and through the roaring forties at the bottom of the Indian Ocean before navigating through Fouveaux Strait and north up the east coast of Te Wai Pounamu (NZ South Island) before reaching Wellington.
+Scandanavians, Poles, Germans, Italians, Swiss and others made their way to Bremerhaven in the north of Germany to land in Whanganui-a-tara, Aotearoa.
+They sailed on the small sailing ship Gutenberg down the Atlantic Ocean and through the roaring forties at the bottom of the Indian Ocean.
+They navigated past the bottom of Tasmania, around Stewart Island and north up the east coast of Te Wai Pounamu (South Island), before reaching Wellington, New Zealand.

-This gathering will bring together descendants of these intrepid sea voyagers to discuss aspects of their ancestors' experience before, during and after this voyage.
+A Sesqui gathering 0n Sunday 22 March 2026 will bring together descendants and associates of these intrepid sea voyagers to discuss aspects of their ancestors' experience before, during and after this voyage.

-We will sail on the Harbour, visit the Wellington Museum's maritime displays and gather to korero about this journey and discuss some of what we know about these Immigrants.
+We will sail on the Harbour, visit the Wellington maritime display/s and gather to korero about this journey and discuss some of what we know about these Immigrants and their first NZ families.

 All emails to you will contain an unsubscribe link should you not want to receive furture emails.